 7 Vintage Train Cars Where You Can Spend The Weekend In North Carolina

 Road trip destinations throughout the Tar Heel State offer couples and families endless possibilities for creating lifelong memories.
 But add an overnight, a weekend, or longer in a vintage train caboose converted into a cozy place to sleep?
-Adventures like this don’t come along just every day in North Carolina.
-Take a look below at seven incredibly cool, converted train cars where you can enjoy a unique staycation the whole family will enjoy.
+Adventures like this don’t come along every day here.
+Take a look below at seven incredibly cool, converted vintage train car accommodations in North Carolina where you can enjoy a unique staycation with the whole family.

 Why not combine your caboose adventure with a moving train adventure too?
 Check out the Tarzan Train from Bryson City… ride the train deep into the Nantahala Gorge and then zipline your way back out on this combination train ride and canopy tour!